Afro Scalp

 Afro Scalp Hygiene

-Afro hair is often dry, which tends to encourage infrequent shampooing and the scalp sometimes suffering the consequences.
+Afro hair is often dry, which tends to encourage infrequent shampooing and the scalp suffers the consequences.
 The scalp plays host to a natural yeast bacillus (Pityrosporon Ovale) which if not controlled can multiply extensively resulting in an irritated, inflamed scalp which can lead to secondary infection.
-Successfully cleansing afro scalp and hair is not and easy process.
+Most noteworthy, its not easy cleaning a scalp properly.

 Scalp Rinsing